The structural system may be composed of three basic types of structures.

 - Due to the use of precast concrete members and ready mixed concrete the speed of construction can be further increased.

-- If rigid wires are not available at considerable depth, pile foundation or raft foundation may be employed which id advantage over load-bearing construction.
+- If rigid wires are not available at considerable depth, pile foundation or raft foundation may be employed over load-bearing construction.

 Disadvantages of framed structure